appsmithorg/appsmith-docs/website/docs/getting-started/setup/installation-guides/aws-ami.md

     c.
 Click the **Review and Launch** button to proceed.

-10. Ensure the key pair is the one you created in the [Prerequisites](#prerequisites).
+10. Ensure you have selected the same key pair that you created in the [Prerequisites](#prerequisites).
 11. Click the **Launch Instance** button.

 You see a launch status screen as shown below: